-Cotton is an indeterminate crop grown as an annual and requires a unique level of management.
-Cotton is grown on a multitude a soil types and under many different environments in Tennessee.
-Rolling hills, creek bottoms and alluvial flood plains make Tennessee cotton production a challenge.
-Since Tennessee is on the Northern edge of the Cotton Belt, growers show a particular interest in earliness management.
-Tennessee annually produces about 550,000-650,000 acres of cotton.
-Average lint yields typically range from 600-900 pounds of lint per acre.
+Tennessee generally produces between 200,000-350,000 acres of cotton and with an average yield between 700-900 pounds of lint per acre.
 Cotton is produced in 23 counties statewide with the majority grown in the western part of the state (production map).
-Limited acres are grown under irrigation.
-Tennessee has long been a proponent of conservation and no-tillage systems with approximately 52% of the cotton grown no-till and an additional 24% grown using some form of conservation tillage.
-Additionally, Tennessee has rapidly adopted the use of transgenic varieties with >95% of the acreage planted to Roundup Ready and Bt-cotton varieties.
+Irrigated cotton acreage has increased in recent years but the majority of the cotton acreage is non-irrigated.
+Tennessee has long been a proponent of conservation/no-tillage systems with approximately 52% of the cotton grown no-till and an additional 24% grown using some form of conservation tillage.
+Additionally, Tennessee has rapidly adopted the use of transgenic varieties with >95% of the acreage planted to herbicide-resistant and Bt-cotton varieties.
+Given TN's location on the northern edge of the Cotton Belt, earlier maturing varieties generally out-yield their later-maturing competitors and the most successful growers place a strong emphasis on earliness.

 Quick Link Resources